-The story is shocking.
-The murder of young Ellen Scanlan at the request of her husband is still to this day one of Ireland's most talked-about crimes.
+The shocking murder of young Ellen Scanlan at the request of her husband is still, to this day. one of Ireland's most talked-about crimes.

 A young happy bride